theopensystemslab/planx-new/README.md

 The root of the project has several scripts set up to help you manage your docker containers:

-- `pnpm run up` alias for `pnpm recreate && pnpm add-data`
+- `pnpm run up` alias for `pnpm recreate && pnpm sync-data`
 - `pnpm run down` alias for `pnpm destroy`
 - `pnpm run restart` alias for `pnpm stop && pnpm start`
 - `pnpm start` will (re)create docker containers without rebuilding them
 - `pnpm stop` will stop your docker containers without destroying them
 - `pnpm recreate` will build and (re)start your docker containers from scratch.
 - `pnpm destroy` will remove volumes (i.e. database data) and can be a useful hard reset when necessary.
-- `pnpm add-data` will sync production records with modified data in your database
+- `pnpm sync-data` will sync production records with modified data in your database
 - `pnpm clean-data` will sync production records and reset any modified data
 - `pnpm tests` will recreate your docker containers and include test services
 - `pnpm analytics` will recreate your docker containers and include [Metabase](https://www.metabase.com/)